espena/sosicon/README.markdown

 *  Compiles and runs on OS X, Linux and Windows

 ## Quick demo
-Prebuilt Sosicon binaries are located in the /bin direcoty of the repo.
+Prebuilt Sosicon binaries are located in the /bin directory of the repo.
 Choose your OS and put the executable in a location where it can be run from the command line.

 * [Linux executable](https://github.com/espena/sosicon/tree/master/bin/linux)